wadave/vertex_ai_mcp_samples/adk_multiagent_mcp_app/README.md

 ## An ADK Agent integrated with MCP Client

 This web application was developed using Google's ADK (Agent Development Kit) and MCP (Model Context Protocol).
-Specifically, the Agent relies on the Google ADK.
+Specifically, the Agent relies on the Google ADK to interact with the MCP server.

 This chatbot demonstrates the use of the ADK Multi-Agent integrated with MCP Clients

 Architecture: